 As soon as the Norwegian government announced that the country would be going into lockdown, we started planning our first COVID-19 survey.
-With great help from Kristina, representing the awesome Peakon support team, we were able to create our customised survey within hours.
+With great help from Kristina, representing the awesome Peakon support team, we were able to create our customized survey within hours.

-After we sent the survey, there was an explosion of feedback, which made it much easier to get the pulse of the organisation and start taking action quickly.
+After we sent the survey, there was an explosion of feedback, which made it much easier to get the pulse of the organization and start taking action quickly.
 We started replying to comments as they came in, and were even able to act on some of them before our scheduled team meeting to discuss the survey results.
 For example, after learning about people suffering with increased back pain while working from home, our Office Manager in Oslo started delivering office chairs to people’s homes.